|Of relevance to:||All firms processing personal data, including data controllers currently registered with the ICO|

 ‘Data controller’ is defined in section 108(8) of the Digital Economy Act 2017 as a person who, alone or jointly with others, determines the purposes and means of the processing of personal data, and ‘personal data’ means any information relating to an identified or identifiable individual.

 Under GDPR, data controllers must maintain their own internal data processing record.

-However, in order to provide continued funding for the ICO’s activities, the Data Protection (Charges and Information) Regulations 2018 (Statutory Instrument 2018 No. 480) will come into effect at the same time as GDPR.
+However, in order to provide continued funding for the ICO’s activities, the Data Protection (Charges and Information) Regulations 2018 (Statutory Instrument 2018 No. 480) came into effect at the same time as the GDPR.

-These Regulations set out the circumstances in which data controllers are required to provide information and pay a charge to the ICO from 25 May 2018, and replace the previous regime under the Data Protection (Notification and Notification Fees) Regulations 2000 (Statutory Instrument 2000 No. 188).
+These Regulations set out the circumstances in which data controllers are required to provide information and pay a charge to the ICO, replacing the previous regime under the Data Protection (Notification and Notification Fees) Regulations 2000 (Statutory Instrument 2000 No. 188).

 Data controllers must pay an annual ICO fee unless all the processing of personal data is exempt processing (see below).

 Controllers who have a current registration (or notification) under the Data Protection Act 1998 do not have to pay the new fee until that registration has expired.
 A direct debit form will be sent with the renewal reminder.
 The fee is reduced by £5 for a data controller that makes payment by direct debit.